 And, with about dimensions of a 100 m2 total surface area and the greatest depth of 2m, the proposed reservoir should be able to hold about 200,000 liters of water at largest capacity.

 This is more than enough to supply the organic garden with 100 percent of its water needs.

-There are many things new with the reservoir layout and pipe connections to the tank now done.
+There are many new things with the reservoir layout and pipe connections till the tank is done.

-For example, the forthcoming phases of the reservoirs that are deeper for about another 0.9 meters.
+For example, the forthcoming phases of the reservoirs that are deeper of about another 0.9 meters.

 Also, smoothed out the base of the reservoir, complete the dam reinforcement and lay out plastic material on the reservoir bed.